-Early symptoms that occur in some cases are: pain during or after having sex, vaginal discharge, and pain in the lower abdomen.
+Early symptoms that occur in some cases are:

-All of the above symptoms can be caused by various other common conditions.
+All the above symptoms can be caused by various other common conditions.
 However, if you develop any of these symptoms, you should see your doctor.

 Note: a cervical screening test does not screen for endometrial cancer.